ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 When you wish to join a **sequence** in progress, you and your GM should discuss whether you accept the current framing.
 If so, you can participate.
 You simply select an opponent and start a new **round** with them.
 The mechanics for joining an in-progress **contest** differ for each **sequence** type, reflecting the *tally* or **consequences**.
 If you want to achieve something other than the goal established during framing, you may instead perform **unrelated actions**, including **assists** and **augments**.

 In some types of conflict, many-against-one may have an advantage.
 In a melee for example it is more difficult to fight two or more opponents.
 In other types of contest many-against-one may actually hinder because contenders get in each other's way, such as an attempt to persuade another.
-In situations in a **sequence** where numerical advantage exists, award a **situational modifier** usually of *zero* **degrees** or *one* degree.
-This is a **bonus** if the PCs outnumber their opponents and a penalty if they don't.
-Don't use this rule if you are treating the resistance as a mob (see §2.10)
+In situations in a **sequence** where numerical advantage exists, award a **situational modifier** usually of +/-5 or +/-10.
+This is a **bonus** if the PCs outnumber their opponents and a **penalty** if they don't.
+Don't use this rule if you are treating the **resistance** as a mob (see §2.10)

 ### 5.1.10 Assists